Nutrient Rich Smoothie Recipes For Pregnancy From A Registered Dietitian

 When I didn’t have an appetite, collagen smoothies were awesome for nourishment, which was an important part of how to prepare for home birth.

-If you’re concerned about collagen, I have a whole post about how collagen is safe for breastfeeding.
+If you’re concerned about collagen, I have a whole post about how collagen is safe for breastfeeding and pregnancy.

 HOT TIP